dustinpfister/blog_posts/_posts/threejs-materials.md

 ## Conclusion

-So far I have just only scratched the surface when it comes to materials.
-There is a great deal more to write about when it comes to th finer points of each mesh material.
-In addition there is more to say about the base material class, and other matters with materials such as using an array of materials with a mesh.
+So far I have just only scratched the surface when it comes to materials in threejs as there is a whole lot more to cover when it comes to additional things that branch off from the topic of just materials. it should go without saying that there is a great deal more to write about when it comes to th finer points of each mesh material.
+In addition there is more to say about the base material class, and other matters with materials such as using an array of materials with a mesh object rather than just one and how to set up or change material index values.

 I might give three.js another month at least, and in that time I might come around to updating this post as well as many others as I write more demos.